Diane Bissen, Postdoc

 Wei Wen, Postdoc

-Wei is studying the signaling mechanisms that underlie the co-induction of intrinsic and synaptic homeostatic plasticity
+I am studying the signaling mechanisms that underlie the co-induction of intrinsic and synaptic homeostatic plasticity, and how these mechanisms are developmentally regulated.

 Raul Ramos, PhD student